 SOUTHPORT BELLE ~ INTRODUCTION:

 First of a series here of brief stories : "The Southport Belle" is my Mother - Albina Pauline ( or, Appollonia ) Filanowski Backiel Smith Duffy.
-Born March 6th 1926 in the Year of the Tiger - she was - to give you a quick first visual image, a quieter Polish-American Sophia Loren or Maureen O'Hara - tall, loving, passionately devoted to family, lovely and social and appreciated by adoring fans.
-She was double-orphaned at the worst of the Great Deprssion - at age 6 from her mother and age 9 from her Father and both sudden deaths.
+Born March 6th 1926 in the Year of the Tiger - she was - to give you a quick first visual image, our Father's pride might appear a quieter version, Polish-American Sophia Loren or Maureen O'Hara - tall, loving, passionately devoted to family, lovely and social and appreciated by adoring fans.
+She was double-orphaned at the worst of the Great Depression - at age 6 from her mother and age 9 from her Father and both sudden deaths.
 Difficult time with step parents ended and she self-educated to become the grandest in wifehood, motherhood and personhood , in spite of challenges later.
 She took big downs and rallied to win thru every time.
 And fun in all of it for us all!